Skip navigation links

 Keywords: TTSPEC

 A variety of gas models are available in Wind-US to complete the equation set.
-The fluid may be treated as a thermally and calorically perfect gas, a thermally perfect gas (frozen chemistry), equilibrium air, or a mixture undergoing a finite rate chemical reaction.
-Several different chemistry packages are available as files containing thermodynamic data, finite rate coefficients, and transport property data.
+The fluid may be treated as a thermally and calorically perfect gas, a thermally perfect gas (frozen chemistry), equilibrium air, or a mixture undergoing a finite-rate chemical reaction.
+Several different chemistry packages are available as files containing thermodynamic data, reaction rate data, and transport property data.

 Keywords: CHEMISTRY